 - Finely chopped salted peanuts for garnish

-In a heavy saucepan or stockpot over medium heat, sauté onion and celery in butter until soft.
-(Do allow them to brown.)
+- In a heavy saucepan or stockpot over medium heat, sauté onion and celery in butter until soft.
+Do allow to brown.

 Peanut soup can be served hot or cold.
 (Mr B and I both prefer it warm.)
 Pair it with a green salad and you've got yourself a seriously satisfying meal.

 Many people reserve peanut soup for the holidays, like stuffing or cranberry sauce.
 If it is your plan serve peanut soup as the first course of a larger meal, we suggest offering it in small bowls or demitasse cups, no more than 4-5 inches across.
 Serving small portions will make a satisfying transition to the main course without ruining your guests' appetites.